It's summertime, and the living is easy — but the selling is hard. Even the most prolific salespeople aren't immune to the summer slowdown.

-While it's unlikely for deals that have been in the pipeline for six months or more to close (53% of closed-won deals wrap up in the first 30 days according to Implisit data), it doesn't hurt to give it one last ditch effort.
+While it's unlikely that deals in the pipeline for six months or more will close, it doesn't hurt to give it one last-ditch effort.

 Sales reps deserve some R&R, so be sure to take some time off from the everyday grind.
 For maximum vacation restoration, leave your laptop behind and turn your cell phone off.

 But just because you've cast your go-to tools aside doesn't mean you have to stop networking.
-And isn't networking the basis of every strong sales process?
-Chat with the people at your hotel, or strike up conversations with the folks one umbrella over on the beach.
-You might just find a referral source -- or better yet, a new prospect.
+Chat with the people at your hotel, or start conversations with the folks one umbrella over on the beach.
+You might just find a referral source — or, better yet, a new prospect.

 Summer is often a frustrating time to book meetings.
 One week you're on vacation.
-The next, your prospect is.
-Add in a holiday weekend, and the back and forth scheduling emails can get old in a hurry.
+The following week, your prospect is.
+Add in a holiday weekend, and the back-and-forth scheduling emails can get old quickly.

-To make it as easy to nail down a time as possible, consider installing a calendar app, such as You Can Book Me or Doodle.
-Eliminating points of friction in the buying process can boost your merit in prospects' eyes, and make them more likely to buy from you.
+Consider installing a calendar app like You Can Book Me or Doodle to make it easy to nail down a time.
+Eliminating friction points in the buying process can boost your merit in prospects' eyes and make them more likely to buy from you.

-When business is slow, take time to consult with colleagues in Marketing about new collateral.
+When business is slow, consult with colleagues in marketing about new collateral.
 As a sales rep, you're in a prime position to identify topics that would resonate with buyers.
 If you provide marketers with the idea, they can bring it to life.
 And a new piece of content that effectively attracts or nurtures leads means more prospects for you to sell to down the line.